CrazyDubya/4o/faux_browser/README.md

 ## Ongoing Checklist

-Development tasks are tracked in [TODO.md](TODO.md).
-The main goals are to:

-- turn the fetcher sketch into a proper CLI
+- use the new `fetcher.py` CLI to populate the repository
 - generate `manifest.json` with hashes for each file
 - sanitize pages and insert AI placeholders when needed
 - create a simple Electron client bound to the offline server